 Now May Be The Time to File a Lawsuit

 Your time to file a case is limited by law.
-Our exerienced truck accident attorneys will make sure that your rights are protected by filing your claim before the statute of limitations expires.
+Our Iowa truck accident attorneys will make sure that your rights are protected by filing your claim before the statute of limitations expires.
 However, that does not mean that your case will go to trial.
 Instead, we will keep negotiating with the insurance company to try to resolve your case out of court and as quickly as possible.
 If that doesn’t work, then we will fight hard in court to get you the recovery that you deserve.

 To learn more about your rights or to get started with your claim, please contact us online or call us directly at 800.800.5678 to schedule your free consultation.